• Skip to primary navigation

 I think everyone loves a good Italian meal, and this is one of the quickest and easiest recipes I know.
 It only takes 15 minutes to prep and get it simmering on the stove.
 The rest of the time it just simmers away gently until you are ready to use it.

-• Mushrooms chopped.
-If your family doesn’t like mushrooms you can leave them out.
+• Mushrooms finely chopped.
+If your family doesn't like mushrooms you can leave them out.

 • Celery - finely chopped

-• Carrot finely grated – use the smallest hole on your grater for this.
-The idea is for the carrot to cook away in the sauce and add flavor, not dominate the dish.
+• Carrot finely grated - use the smallest hole on your grater for this.
+The idea is for the carrot to cook away in the sauce and add flavour, not dominate the dish.

-• Can Chopped Tomatoes – this is in addition to the fresh tomatoes.
+• Canned Chopped Tomatoes - this is in addition to the fresh tomatoes.
 It helps to form a nice rich gravy

-• Sugar – optional.
+• Sugar (not pictured) - optional.
 I always add a small amount of sugar when cooking with tomatoes.
 It brings out the flavour of the tomato and cuts through any tartness.

 • Olive Oil - for sauteing the onions and mince

-• Salt and freshly ground black pepper – to your own taste
+• Salt and freshly ground black pepper (not pictured) - used for seasoning and to your own taste

-• Dried Italian herbs – you can use mixed herbs or a mixture of oregano, majoram and basil.
-Don’t overdo the herbs though – you want them to complement the dish, not overpower it.
+• Mixed herbs - you can use mixed herbs or a mixture of oregano, marjoram and basil.
+Don't overdo the herbs though - you want them to complement the dish, not overpower it.

 • Peel the onion and carrot.
-Wash the tomatoes, celery and mushrooms.
+Rinse the tomatoes and celery and wipe the mushrooms with a damp cloth.

 Check that it does not boil dry